Last updated: 25 February 2021

 If your meter is faulty or you want to upgrade to a smart meter, you should contact your energy supplier.

 You should also call your supplier if you want to change to or from a prepayment gas or electricity meter.
-You can find out more about prepayment meters in our guide.

 While you’re charged for gas in kWh, your gas meter records usage based on a different measurement, which varies depending on whether you have a metric or imperial energy meter: